aimundo/aimundo/README.md

 <!--
 **aimundo/aimundo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-My name is Ariel Mundo, I am a Graduate Research Assistant in the Department of Biomedical Engineering at the University of Arkansas, Fayetteville.
-I enjoy using R for data visualization and Statistical Analyses.

 Account age: **{{ ACCOUNT_AGE }}** years